The Only Tracker Where AI Work Becomes a Timesheet and an Invoice

 In plain English, ask the agent to work on something.
 The agent resolves `mcptask://pieces/{account_code}/{piece_id}` against mcptask.online over MCP — no copy-paste.

-"Read task #47 and implement the login feature"The URI pattern is the canonical read entry point.
-Everything in mcptask.online is a **piece** — tasks, stories, epics, recurents, projects — and they all share the same `mcptask://pieces/{account_code}/{id}` shape.
+"Read task #47 and implement the login feature"The URI pattern is the canonical read entry point for pieces — tasks, stories, epics, and recurents — using `mcptask://pieces/{account_code}/{id}`.
+Projects use their own `mcptask://projects/{account_code}/{project_id}` URI.

 mcptask://pieces/jchsoft/10575AI Gets Full Context Automatically